thisisadityapatel/dot-com/_data/blog/log_parsing_infrastructure.md

 <br>

-I built and engineered infrastructure for log parsing in one of my past internships, here is my take and understanding on designing such scalable systems.
+I built and engineered infrastructure for distributed log parsing in one of my past internships, here is my take and understanding on designing such scalable systems.
 Modern CI/CD pipelines generate massive volumes of unstructured log data that contain critical insights about deployment failures and performance bottlenecks, requiring real-time processing infrastructure to extract actionable data insights from these streams.
 This data can then be used to then generate DevOps Insights ([Google DORA](https://dora.dev/guides/dora-metrics-four-keys/), [DevOps SPACE](https://linearb.io/blog/space-framework) frameworks), clean datasets for machine learning models, or for government regulatory needs.

 <br>

 ### Why

-In environments using Github Actions and OpenShift Container Platform, development teams deploy applications hundreds or thousands of times per day across multiple environments, cloud providers, and deployment tools.
+In my case the deployment were in Github Actions + OpenShift Container Platform, development teams deploy applications hundreds or thousands of times per day across multiple environments, cloud providers (AWS, GCP), and deployment tools.
 This technical blog walks through building a high performance log parsing system using a distributed event-driven architecture, to ingest data in a data warehouse (Elasticsearch in this case).

 <br>